Spirit News

 Stay tuned to social media and keep checking back here for details.

-Equine Bowen Work Level One with Michelle Patterson April 25-28, 2024 at Spirit Horse Center
+Equine Bowen Work Level TWO with Michelle Patterson September 20, 21,22 at Spirit Horse Center

 Equine Bowen Therapy taught by Michelle Patterson